ibexa/documentation-developer/docs/search/criteria_reference/price_search_criteria.md

 # Price Search Criteria reference

-Price Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Price Search.
+Price Search Criteria are supported only by Price Search.

 With these Criteria you can filter prices by currency, customer group, product, and so on.